wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 You can export traces from Wavefront, save them locally as JSON files, and view them later using the **Offline Traces**.

 1. Export Traces:
-    - Export the traces via the [Tracing Browser](#traicng-browser) and save the JSON file.
+    - Export the traces via the [Traces Browser](#traces-browser) and save the JSON file.
     - Export traces via the API.
       - Use the Wavefront Swagger UI.
 See [API Documentation (Wavefront Instance)](wavefront_api.html#api-documentation-wavefront-instance) for details on navigating to the Wavefront Swagger UI.
         <br/>Example: